General Truthfulness Characterizations Via Convex Analysis: Convex Analysis Primer

 \begin{fact} For convex $G$ on convex $\T$, $\{dG_t \in \linear(\V\to\reals)\}_{t\in\T} \selsubgrad{G}{\T}$ satisfies path independence. \end{fact}

-Since the restriction of $G$ to a line is a one-dimensional convex function, $G(y) - G(x) = \int_{L_xy} dG_t(y-x) dt$~\cite[Corollary 24.2.1]{rockafellar1997convex}.
+Informally, path independence means that integrals of $dG_t$ do not depend on the path through $\T$ chosen (see Equation~\eqref{eq:lineintegral} and following for a formal definition).
+Since the restriction of $G$ to a line is a one-dimensional convex function, $G(y) - G(x) = \int_{L_{xy}} dG_t(y-x) dt$~\cite[Corollary 24.2.1]{rockafellar1997convex}.
 Summing along the individual lines in a path from $x$ to $y$ gives that the value of the path integral is $G(y) - G(x)$ regardless of the path chosen.

-\begin{fact} For any convex function $G$, the set $\partial G^{-1}(d) \defeq \{x \in \dom(G) : d\in\partial G_x\}$ is convex. \future{ find citation for this... looked in Rockafellar and H-U+L, couldn't find it.
-ALSO: didn't check infinities here very carefully, though I think it all works just fine; note though that $G(\hat x)$ could be $-\infty$.} \end{fact}
+The following is a classic result in convex analysis (cf.~\cite[Thm E.1.4.1]{urruty2001fundamentals}) which we prove for completeness.